Sabudana Vada (Tapioca Fritters) - Fasting Recipe

 Sabudana for Indian Fasting Recipe

-India is a place of spiritual significance and hence there are different culture and custom.
-Fasting is a sign of devotion and our faith on God and the rituals.
-Many people observe fasting on different days of week.
+India is a place of spiritual significance, and hence, there are different cultures and customs.
+Fasting is a sign of devotion and faith in God and the rituals.
+Many people observe fasting on different days of the week.

-There are many such days when people refrain from eating any food other than satvik food (no grains, no onion no garlic).
+There are many such days when people refrain from eating food other than satvik food (no grains, no onion, no garlic).
 Very few foods are allowed.
 Sabudana is one of those foods.
 This is heavy and keeps you full for longer.

 How to make sabudana vada?

-Sabudana vada is really easy to make and takes only few minutes to make this.
-It requires very few ingredients and makes yummy crispy yet soft vadas.
+Sabudana vada is easy to make and takes only a few minutes to make.
+It requires very few ingredients and makes yummy, crispy yet soft vadas.

 Step I - Preparation:

 1. Soak Tapioca pearl or sabudana: Soak Sabudana for 4 - 6 hrs minimum or overnight.
-Then transfer to a colander to drain out excess water left in it.
-Let it air dry for 15 - 20 minutes to reduce the excess moisture in it.
+Then transfer to a colander to drain out any excess water.
+Let it air dry for 15 - 20 minutes to reduce the excess moisture.

-3. Roasted Peanuts: Dry roast peanuts stirring continuously.
+3. Roasted Peanuts: Dry roast peanuts, stirring continuously.
 Once roasted and fragrant, remove from pan and transfer to a dry plate.
 Let it cool for 15 minutes.
-Then coarsely grind this using mortar pestle or rolling pin and board, or in mixer grinder.
+Then coarsely grind using a mortar and pestle, rolling pin and board, or mixer grinder.

 Step II - Assemble and Shape

 1. Assemble: Take a large bowl.
 Add boiled and mashed potatoes.
-And add all other ingredients.
-Mix all ingredients properly making a dough-like structure.
-Then take a lemon sized roundel and try to shape it like a disc with greased palms.
+Add all other ingredients.
+Mix all ingredients properly, making a dough-like structure.
+Then, take a lemon-sized roundel and try to shape it like a disc with greased palms.

-The discs are a little thicker in the center as we will press the roundel lightly with the palms.
-This way it will stick properly and will not break.
-You can make small round balls also.
-Make sure it has no cracks and it's not breaking while shaping.
+The discs are a little thicker in the center as we press the roundel lightly with the palms.
+This way, they will stick properly and not break.
+You can also make small round balls.
+Make sure they have no cracks and do not break while shaping.

 2. Deep Fry: Heat oil.
-Then drop the sabudana vada one by one.
-Make in a batch of 5 - 6 vada or depending on the size of vada or fritters.
+Then, drop the sabudana vada one by one.
+Make a batch of 5 - 6 vada, depending on the size of the vada or fritters.
 Don't overcrowd the pan or kadhai.

 Tips for making perfect sabudana vada: